 Imaging differential considerations include:

-- hands: bizarre parosteal osteochondromatous proliferation (BPOP)
+- hands: bizarre parosteal osteochondromatous proliferation (BPOP): arises from the bone cortex and lacks medullary continuity

 - humerus: supracondylar spur: projects towards the elbow joint